airbnb/epoxy-ios/README.md

 </tr>
 </table>

-### EpoxyNavigation
+### EpoxyNavigationController

-`EpoxyNavigation` provides a declarative API for driving the navigation stack of a `UINavigationController`.
+`EpoxyNavigationController` provides a declarative API for driving the navigation stack of a `UINavigationController`.

 The following code example shows how you can use this to easily drive a feature that has a flow of multiple view controllers: